Register for Classes

 - Continuing, some Returning (based on academic history), and Personal Enrichment students will be notified by email of their WebSMART registration date.

-Priority registration for EOPS, DRC, CalWorks, Veterans and Foster Youth.
-Current Student Educational Plan required except for Foster Youth
+Priority registration for Foster Youth, Veterans, EOPS, DRC, CalWORKs, and Homeless Youth.
+Current Student Educational Plan required.

-Priority registration for Athletes, Honor Students, Trio Students, International Students and Associated Student Board.
-Current Student Educational Plan required
+Priority registration for Athletes, Honor Students, Trio Students, International Students, Promise Students, and Associated Student Board.
+Current Student Educational Plan required.

-On-line registration for all other students.
-Continuing concurrent students and new Middle College students register on May 8
+Online registration for Concurrent Students and new Middle College students

-On-line registration for continuing and returning students who are on probation or have earned greater than 100 degree-applicable units
+Online registration for students who are on probation or have earned greater than 100 degree-applicable units

 How to Register